openjournals/joss/docs/submitting.md

 Your paper should include:

 - A list of the authors of the software and their affiliations, using the correct format (see the example below).
+The affiliations should be complete, including department (when appropriate), institution, city, state, and country (or similar).
 - A summary describing the high-level functionality and purpose of the software for a diverse, *non-specialist audience*.
 - A clear *Statement of Need* that illustrates the research purpose of the software.
 - A list of key references, including to other software addressing related needs.